virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

     > `vtypeText` is applied only in case the *vtype* value is set; otherwise, it is ignored.

 ## Target Nodes
-*Target Nodes* is an optional method which allows to define environments, that are suitable for JPS installation.
+*Target Nodes* is an optional method that allows to define environments, that are suitable for JPS installation.
 Herewith, this option is available only for *JpsType*: *update* action.

 Filtering for `targetNodes` can be performed by `nodeType`, `nodeGroup`, `dockerOs`, `dockerName` or `dockerTag`.
 ```